 In the future growers are going to be directly accountable for nutrient run off into water courses.
 Historically, calcium nitrate has been used in growing media to help supplement Nitrogen for plant growth, however, this can lead to poor rooting due to high EC levels as well as N leaching.

-“At ICL we have three innovative alternatives,” says Adrian Thirtle-Watts.
+“At ICL we have three innovative alternatives,” explains Andrew.
 “For short term crops, we recommend Osmoform High N, a slow release fertilizer with a longevity of 8 to 10 weeks.
 For longer term crops, we have our fully coated controlled release products Osmocote N and Osmocote CalMag - which provides controlled release Nitrogen, Calcium and Magnesium over 3 to 4 months.

-“By manufacturing our own woodfibre product we now not only have complete control over its quality and consistency and hence performance, but also security over continuity of supply.
-Investment in these new Fibagro manufacturing facilities, together with associated nutrient and water management products, demonstrates ICL’s continued commitment to helping professional growers significantly reduce their reliance on peat.”
+Brendan concludes by saying; “by manufacturing our own woodfibre product we not only have complete control over its quality and consistency and hence performance, but also security over continuity of supply.
+Investment in Fibagro manufacturing facilities, together with associated nutrient and water management products, demonstrates ICL’s continued commitment to helping professional growers significantly reduce their reliance on peat.”